btror/mc-lightning-strike/README.md

 # mc-lightning-strike plugin

-### A bukkit plugin that generates storms when a potion of harm is thrown.
+### A spigot plugin that generates storms when a potion of harm is thrown.

 <br>